 We use only small gauge, disposable needles to re-establish the balance of energy in the body.
 The needles are inserted at points in the body that correspond to energy pathways.
 This stimulation helps to restore the normal balance and flow of ‘Qi’ or ‘Chi’ – your life force.

-Nic Krueger is also nationally certified in Chinese Herbology and Alan Suhr is a certified Master of Qi Gong.
+Alan Suhr is a certified Master of Qi Gong.
 Thrive Acupuncture and Wellness often pairs Chinese herbal medicine with Acupuncture to address the full range of our patients’ symptoms.
 Other modalities we practice include cupping, gua sha, and moxa.